jakelangham/kestrel/docs/source/quickstart.rst

 Installation
 ------------

-We use GNU autools for our build system.
+We use GNU autotools for our build system.
 If building directly from the git repository, you must first generate the relevant build scripts using the command

 .. code-block:: bash